open-mmlab/mmengine/docs/en/advanced_tutorials/fileio.md

 checkpoint = torch.utils.model_zoo.load_url(filepath2)
 ```

-In `MMEngine`, reading and writing checkpoints in different storage forms can be uniformly implemented with `load_checkpoint` and `save_checkpoint`.
+In `MMEngine`, reading and writing checkpoints in different storage forms can be uniformly implemented with `load_checkpoint` and `save_checkpoint`:

 ```python
 from mmengine import load_checkpoint, save_checkpoint